composer/composer/doc/02-libraries.md

 ## Specifying the version

-When you publish your package on Packagist, it is able to infer the version from the VCS (git, svn, hg) information.
+When you publish your package on Packagist, it is able to infer the version from the VCS (git, svn, hg, fossil) information.
 This means you don't have to explicitly declare it.
 Read [tags](#tags) and [branches](#branches) to see how version numbers are extracted from these.